Winipedia/pyrig/docs/cli/subcommands.md

     This inits all ConfigFiles.
     """
-    # local imports in pyrig to avoid cli failure when installing without dev deps
+    # local imports in pyrig to avoid cli failure
-    # as some pyrig commands are dependend on dev deps and can only be used in a dev env
+    # when installing without dev deps, as some pyrig commands are
+    # dependend on dev deps and can only be used in a dev env
     from pyrig.dev.cli.commands.create_root import make_project_root

     make_project_root(priority=priority)
 ```

-The function name becomes the command name (Typer automatically converts underscores to hyphens), and the docstring becomes the help text.
+The function name becomes the command name (Typer automatically converts
+underscores to hyphens), and the docstring becomes the help text.

 ### Adding Command-Line Arguments